 Bake the pastry immediately and then cool completely before adding the icing and sugar.
 I was able to prepare the filling and the pastry in less than 20 minutes.
 I then placed them in the pre-heated oven to bake.

-While the pastry was cooling, I prepared the glaze using powdered sugar and milk (I do not measure anything, just eyeball the consistency.
+While the pastry cools prepare the glaze using powdered sugar and milk.
+(I do not measure anything, just eyeball the consistency.
 The glaze should be thick and spreadable rather than thin).Print

 Easy Cream Cheese Filled King Cake